chingu-voyages/v43-tier2-team-13/README.md

 Users should be able to:
 - Login / Sign up and manage user profile.
-- Keep track of different crypto currencies.
+- Keep track of different coins in a watchlist.
-- Stay informed with latest crypto trends.
+- Stay informed with latest crypto news.

 ### Screenshot